usmanmughal11/i2c-library/docs/tokens/color.md

 # Color Tokens

-Color tokens help maintain consistent use of color throughout your app.
-Shoelace provides palettes for theme colors and primitives that you can use as a foundation for your design system.
+Color tokens help maintain consistent use of color throughout your app. i2c-Library provides palettes for theme colors and primitives that you can use as a foundation for your design system.

 Color tokens are referenced using the `--i2c-color-{name}-{n}` CSS custom property, where `{name}` is the name of the palette and `{n}` is the numeric value of the desired swatch.